 Greens: (Nitrogen rich materials)

-Food scraps from peeling and chopping vegetables and fruit, coffee grounds, egg shells, tea bags, grass clippings
+Fruits and vegetables, coffee grounds, egg shells, tea bags, grass clippings

 Browns: (Carbon rich materials)